On the embedded Nash problem: Hyperplane arrangements

 \section{Hyperplane arrangements}

+In this section we prove Theorem \ref{corArr}.
 We consider pairs $(X=\bC^n,D)$ where $D$ is a non-zero effective divisor supported on a union of hyperplanes.
 We call $D$ a {\it hyperplane (multi-)arrangement} if it is (maybe non-)reduced.
 The {\it canonical log resolution} of $(X,D)$ is obtained by blowing up successively by increasing dimension the strict transforms of edges of $D$.
 An {\it edge} is an intersection of some hyperplanes in the arrangement.

-\begin{rmk} A minimal (i.e. factoring all others) log resolution exits.
+\begin{rmk} A minimal (that is, factoring all others) log resolution exits.
 In contrast, there is no minimal $m$-separating log resolution for $(X,D)$, e.g. $D=\{xyz=0\}\subset\bC^3$ and $m=2$. \end{rmk}

 \begin{defn} A log resolution of $(X,D)$ is {\it good} if it is obtained by successively blowing up, starting from the canonical log resolution, non-empty intersections of two distinct irreducible components of the strict transform of $D$.
 Such resolutions exist by \cite[Proof of Lemma 2.9]{Fl}. \end{defn}